sarnold/u-boot-ATF-manifest/README.rst

 major Linux distros, eg, the Debian arm64 mini.iso or the Gentoo arm64 minimal installer ISO, as long as the target board has current distroboot support.

-Most devices will need to boot from USB or TFTP; both options are supported by Debian, Gentoo, Arch, etc, however, "generic" installers assume a "normal" single/default ethernet device.
+Most devices will need to boot (installers) from USB or TFTP; both options are supported by Debian, Gentoo, Arch, etc, however, "generic" installers assume a "normal" single/default ethernet device.

+At least some newer devices can use the the u-boot UEFI support to boot the grub efi binary (when installed with the removable option) which in turn can boot the current signed Gentoo dist kernels (see the `wiki documentation`_ for more info).

 That said, at least some Rockchip boards have a very minimal default environment in (mainline) u-boot to support the vendor-style flash storage layout with